Objecting to a licence application

 How to make an objection

-We will confirm that we have received your objection and send a copy of it to the applicant.
+When you submit your objection, we will confirm that we have received it.
+Under licensing laws we must share objections with the licence applicant.
+This will include your name and address.
 At least a week before the committee meets to consider the application, we will invite you to attend the meeting and talk about your objection.

 At the committee meeting the Councillors will hear from everyone and ask any questions that they have, and then give their decision about the licence application.
 That decision will be confirmed in writing within a week of the meeting.